 Difficulty: Moderate+

 There are areas of tall grass and marsh hills, and the trail thins at certain spots.
-Another fortunate thing about this loop is there are plenty of opportunities to turn off and head back if you’re not feeling the full 21.1 miles and 8 hours it will take to master this hike.
-The early parts of this trail did get a little crowded, but after the sixth mile, the crowd thinned considerably, and we separate the weekend hikers from the die-hards.
+Another fortunate thing about this loop is there are plenty of opportunities to turn off and head back if you’re not feeling the full 21.1 miles and eight hours it will take to master the hike.
+The early parts of this trail did get a little crowded, but after the sixth mile the crowd thinned considerably, and we separated the weekend hikers from the die-hards.

-Avalon is family friendly, and dogs on a leash are permitted.
-There is a small waterfall, and I will not ruin the surprise of its location.
-So, keep your eyes peeled for it, and mum’s the word.
+Avalon is family-friendly, and leashed dogs are permitted.
+There is a small waterfall, and I will not ruin the surprise of its location — just keep your eyes peeled for it.
 There is a park entrance fee of $2, or you can use Maryland’s $75 annual state park pass (which is well worth the purchase).

 Hike distance: 4.7 miles